-“Doctor, the woman’s heartbeat isn’t felt.”
-A nurse scream.
+“Doctor, the woman’s heartbeat can’t be felt,” a nurse screamed.

-It was past ten in the night, and Akwang was sitting on the hospital corridor alone, his cousins had gone, devastated and down.
-The doctor appeared with the baby, wrapped in white sheets, he stood to his feet immediately and held the baby in his arms.
+It was past ten in the night, and Akwang was sitting on the hospital corridor alone.
+His cousins had gone.
+The doctor appeared with the baby, wrapped in white sheets.
+Akwang stood to his feet immediately and held the baby in his arms.
 Tears ran out of his eyes as he stared at the most beautiful little thing he had ever held in his arms.

-He fell to the floor, holding the baby firmly to himself, he wailed.
+He fell to the floor, holding the baby firmly to himself, and wailed.

 The doctor carefully carried the baby from his arms and asked, “What’s her name, we are taking her to the ICU and we need her name.”

-Then the rain fell that night.
+The rain that night was heavy.
 When the next streak of lightning split the night sky, Akwang imagined Nneoma’s beautiful face again.
-He stood to his feet, and watched helplessly as her body was being rolled out of the theater.
+He stood to his feet, and watched helplessly as her body was being rolled out of the theatre.
 He studied the surroundings and felt disoriented; nothing looked familiar.
 Wet, cold, and shivering in the raw wind life had just given him.
 He lowered his head, completely despondent.
 It was difficult to think about anything but the woman he was once obsessed about.
 Taking a moment to gather his thoughts and catch his breath, he leaned against the hospital wall and wept bitterly.

 When Editi heard of Nneoma’s demise, she cried bitterly in her mother’s bedroom.

-Akwang hadn’t called or text her, and she never wanted to see him again.
+Akwang hadn’t called or texted her, and she never wanted to see him again.

-After a few months she would to America and taken all the money from his account.
+After a few months she would go to America and take all the money from his account.
 He was in the ICU, looking at Taraji’s face when he got several debit alerts.
 He wasn’t bothered, all he wanted was time to think of what was better for him to do.

-And on this day; Nathan’s birthday, his father appeared in America with Taraji in his arms, “She looks like Nathan, like you…” Editi said with an innocent smile as she held Taraji and hugged her firmly, “You’re now in my heart Taraji,” She whispered.
+“She looks like Nathan, like you,” Editi said with an innocent smile as she held Taraji and hugged her firmly, “You’re now in my heart Taraji,” she whispered.

 Akwang gave Editi a cocky smile and traced her bottom lip with an index finger.

-“We were never divorce, remember?”
-He asked with a smile.
+“We were never divorced, remember?” he asked with a smile.